Falklands War: Bluff Cove and Fitzroy

 There are conflicting accounts of the causes for the delay in disembarking the Welsh Guards contingent.
 One narrative posits that on Sir Galahads stern ramp there was an argument about what to do.
 The officers on board were told that they could not sail to Bluff Cove in daylight.
 They were told that they had to get their men off ship and onto the beach as soon as possible as the ships were vulnerable to enemy aircraft.
 It would take 20 minutes to transport the men to shore using the LCU and Mexeflote.
 They would then have the choice of walking the seven miles to Bluff Cove or wait until dark to sail there.
 The officers on board said that they would remain on board until dark and then sail.
 They refused to take their men off the ship.
 They possibly doubted that the bridge had been repaired due to the presence on board Sir Galahad of the Royal Engineer Troop whose job it was to repair the bridge.
-The Welsh Guards were keen to rejoin the rest of their Battalion, who were potentially facing the enemy without their support.
+The Welsh Guards were keen to rejoin the rest of their battalion, who were potentially facing the enemy without their support.
 They had also not seen any enemy aircraft since landing at San Carlos and may have been overconfident in the air defences.
 Royal Marines Major Ewen Southby-Tailyour gave a direct order for the men to leave the ship and go to the beach; the order was ignored.

 However, a contemporary Royal Navy report, partially declassified in 2024, throws into question the validity of this account.
 The investigative report states that "At no time was a direct order to disembark given to...[the officer commanding the Welsh Guards]...by a superior officer".
-Additionally, it is claimed that Sir Tristram, although receiving signals advising of Sir Galahad's arrival, failed to pass these onto the officers responsible for her unloading, who "...had not been warned of the arrival of the ship, nor of the nature of her cargo...no preparation had been made for the timely off-load of the new arrival."
+Additionally, it is claimed that Sir Tristram, although receiving signals advising of Sir Galahads arrival, failed to pass these onto the officers responsible for her unloading, who "...had not been warned of the arrival of the ship, nor of the nature of her cargo...no preparation had been made for the timely off-load of the new arrival."